mushroomhostage/QuickBench/README.md

 Click the QuickBench to open a list of craftable items.

 Click the items you want to craft.
-The crafting inputs will be taken from your inventory and the result
+The crafting inputs will be taken from your inventory and the result will be added.

+Repeat as desired.

 ## Configuration